menu

 Demographics

 The people who call Harleigh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harleigh residents report their race to be White.
-Important ancestries of people in Harleigh include Italian, Polish, Irish, German, and Slovak.
+Important ancestries of people in Harleigh include Italian, Polish, German, Irish, and Slovak.

 Notable & Unique Neighborhood Characteristics